jeremybarbet/react-native-modalize/docs/INSTALLATION.md

 ```

 ?> This is a really straight-forward example.
 If you want to see more complex examples on how to implement it along different navigators and props, check the [examples' documentation](/EXAMPLES.md).

+?> If you are using `react-navigation` and you want to display `Modalize` on top of the bottom tabs, you will need to install [`react-native-portalize`](https://github.com/jeremybarbet/react-native-portalize) and follow the setup guide.